 - Read this life of St. Fidelis from EWTN.

-- Since St. Fideles was an excellent preacher and was chosen by the Congregation for the Propagation of the Faith to combat the heresy of Calvinism maybe you might study a little apologetics to prepare yourself to defend the Faith.
-You can start with these two sites: Calvinism and A Tiptoe Through Tulip.
+- Since St. Fidelis was an excellent preacher and was chosen by the Congregation for the Propagation of the Faith to combat the heresy of Calvinism maybe you might study a little apologetics to prepare yourself to defend the Faith.
+You can start with this article: A Tiptoe through TULIP.

 St. Euphrasia Pelletier